MelissaPabst/SavvyDAPython/Week2/Class1.md

 dtype: int64
 ```

-The default index label starts at 0, and goes up to length - 1, but we can specify the label should we choose by supplying "index = ".
-Note: index must be the same length as the data.
+The default index label starts at 0, and goes up to length - 1, but we can specify the label (should we choose) by supplying "index = ".
+Note: A supplied index must be the same length as the data.

 ```
  >>> labeled_obj = pd.Series([4, 6, -1, -2], index = ['m', 'e', 't', 'q'])